mendix/ContactsForPhoneGap/README.md

 ## Typical usage scenario

-When you want to add contacts from and to a Mendix mobile project.
+When you want to use contacts from your mobile phone in a Mendix mobile project.